luguina/Getting-and-Cleaning-Data-Course-Project/README.md

 It exists three files for each data set:
 * `subject_<set>.txt`: stores the identifier of the subject who carried out the experiment
 * `y_<set>.txt`: stores the identifier of the activity
-* `X_<set>.txt`: stores the different measurements
+* `X_<set>.txt`: stores the measurements

 **Note:** The `<set>` identifier will be either _test_ or _train_ if we refer to the _test_ or _training_ data sets respectively.

-As the three files contains the correspondent measures line by line, we can use the `cbind` function to merge all the data sets in one single step.
+As all the measures match row by row in the three files, we can use the `cbind` function to merge the three data sets in one single step once we've read them.

 ```
       dt.testSubject <- data.table(